 Specialist:

-Since a virtual assistant that specializes in sales support has skills that fall somewhere in between a generalist and an SDR, they may not be worth the extra cost unless you need them to cold call.
+Since a virtual assistant focused on sales support possesses skills that are between those of a generalist and an SDR, investing in them might not be justified unless cold calling is necessary.

 General Operations Support